 How to Keep iPhone Cables from Breaking

-We’ve all experienced a broken charging cable.
-They get worn out after a while and the cable starts tear open at the base of the connector.
-The cable might still work (sometimes not), but exposed internal wires are considered a safety hazard, and unless you want wrap it up with electrical tape, you’ll simply have to throw it out and get a new cable.
+We’ve all experienced a broken charging cable at some point.
+They get worn out after a while and the cable starts to tear open at the base of the connector.
+The cable might still work (sometimes not), but exposed internal wires are considered a safety hazard, and unless you want to wrap it up with electrical tape, you’ll simply have to throw it out and buy a new cable.

 However, iPhone cables can last practically forever if you want them to.
-All it takes is a bit of care and general maintenance on your part and you’ll never have to replace a cable ever again (unless, ya know, if Apple ever changes the connector standards like they did with the new Lightning port).
+All it takes is a bit of care and general maintenance on your part and you’ll never have to replace a cable ever again.

 Wrap Them Correctly

-Most incidents of iPhone cables breaking are because the user doesn’t properly take care of the cables in the first place, and it usually has to do with how they wraps the cable.
+Most incidents of iPhone cables breaking are because the user doesn’t properly take care of the cables in the first place, and it usually has to do with how the cables are wrapped.

 More likely than not, you probably wind your cable harshly around your hand and then toss it into your bag.
 It turns out that wrapping your iPhone cable around something can cause a lot of kinks in the cable, which can slowly degrade the wires on the inside.
 Technically, the way charging cables come wrapped in packaging before you even open it up isn’t the best way to wrap cables, so don’t do it like the manufacturers.

 Ideally, the best way to wrap an iPhone cable for storage is to loop it around several times and have it create a circle when it’s all done.
-This is called “coil wrapping” and it’s the best possible way to wrap a cable, as it won’t create kinks or sharp bends in the cable.
+This is called “coil wrapping” and it’s the best possible way to wrap a cable, as it won’t create kinks or sharp bends.
 The above video does a great job of demonstrating the coil wrap.

 So the next time you go to plug in your iPhone charger into the wall behind a couch or other piece of furniture, be aware that making a sharp bend in the cable is never a good idea.